+Amount and

+Nature of

-Amount and Nature of Beneficial Percentage
+Beneficial Percentage

 Title of Class Name of Beneficial Owner(1) Ownership of Class

 Common Stock Andrew Glashow 1,235,237

 Common Stock Charlene Magee 25,000

 Common Stock Ross Silver 61,867(2)

 Common Stock David Zelinger 0

 Common Stock Jamie Dickson 12,500

 Common Stock All directors and executive officers as a group (5 persons) 1,334,604

-- \ Indicates ownership of less than 1% of the outstanding shares of our common stock. - Except as otherwise indicated, to our knowledge, the persons named in this table have sole voting, investment and dispositive power with respect to all shares of common stock listed.
+- Indicates ownership of less than 1% of the outstanding shares of our common stock. - Except as otherwise indicated, to our knowledge, the persons named in this table have sole voting, investment and dispositive power with respect to all shares of common stock listed.
 Under the rules of the SEC, a person (or group of persons) is deemed to be a "beneficial owner" of a security if he or she, directly or indirectly, has or shares the power to vote or to direct the voting of such security, or the power to dispose of or to direct the disposition of such security.
-Accordingly, more than one person may be deemed to be a beneficial owner of any security, which that person has the right to acquire within 60 days, such as options or warrants to purchase our common stock. - 2 Represents 61,867 shares indirectly held through Mr. Silver's IRA.
+Accordingly, more than one person may be deemed to be a beneficial owner of the same security.
+A person is also deemed to be a beneficial owner of any security, which that person has the right to acquire within 60 days, such as options or warrants to purchase our common stock. - 2 Represents 61,867 shares indirectly held through Mr. Silver's IRA.